inngest/inngest/README.md

 - We only ever want to record _metrics_ for product improvement
 - For example, we want to answer "Is generating test data for XYZ language heavily used?"

 We're a small team and want to make sure we're building the right things.
-You can opt out by exporting `DO_NOT_TRACK=1` before running `inngestctl`;  we will never send requests with this env variable set.
+You can opt out by exporting `DO_NOT_TRACK=1` before running `inngest`;  we will never send requests with this env variable set.

 ### License